arbiterofcool/arbiterofcool.github.io/_posts/2014-08-31-planting-with-fig-seed.md

 published: true
 ---

-# "Why do I have to copy paste your demo?"
+# "Why do I have to copy and paste your demo?"

-Why not auto-generate and run it.
+Why not auto-generate and run it?
 I do not just want the source, I want it to see it work.
 Enter `fig-seed demo <example>` and it works.

 This is problem that [fig-seed](https://github.com/arbiterofcool/fig-seed) solves.